AlfredoCubitos/mnotes/README.md

 # MNotes
-MNotes is a replacement for knotes, written in Qt's qml language
+New sticky notes app for KDE

+MNotes is aimed to replace Knotes.

+MNotes works without akonadi

 Backend is a sqlite database

-This version is based on Qt 5.5
+This version needs Qt 5.5 to run